kiboschool/course-web-development-fundamentals/src/lessons/more-functions-more-arrays.md

 # More Functions, More Arrays

 This week, we are going to continue exploring the fundamentals of the JavaScript language.
-In th eprevious week, we breifly explored functions and arrays; this week, we'll be going deeper and exploring more capabilities of the JavaScript functions and arrays.
+Last week, we explored functions and arrays briefly.
+This week, we'll be going deeper and exploring more of their capabilities.

-We'll look at.......

-We'll also cover on JavaScript objects.
+We'll also cover JavaScript objects.

 Finally, in programming, we always have errors.
-I am sure we do not like having errors, but it is great to know that they are a part of programming.
-Therefore, this week, we'll navigate further on how to debug our code and fix any errors that we have.
+This week we'll also learn more about how to debug code and fix errors that we will inevitably have.